-The order in which you should check your mirrors is this: 1) rear view mirrors 2) side mirrors 3) back to the road ahead.
+The order in which you should check your mirrors is this: 1) rear view mirrors 2) side mirrors, followed by 3) back to the road ahead.

 Your mirrors should be set up so that you can check them at a glance from your normal driving position.
 If you have to lean forward or lean to the side to get a clear view, your mirrors are set up incorrectly and you should take the time to carefully adjust them.